Telefonica/mistica-web/doc/layout.md

 ## HeaderLayout

-The `HeaderLayout` is responsible to render the page header and related components.
+The `HeaderLayout` is responsible for render the page header and related components.
 It uses the `ResponsiveLayout` internally so you must not wrap it inside one.

 ```tsx